Standards of Satisfactory Academic Progress for Financial Aid Eligibility

 Suspension

-- The Education Plan, if followed, will ensure that the student meets all Standards of SAP prior to graduation.
+• The Academic Plan will ensure that the student meets all standards of SAP according to the timeline specified in the plan.

-- Progress in an Education Plan is measured at the end of each period of enrollment.
-Students who fail to meet all the requirements of the Education Plan will again be placed on Suspension.
+• Progress in an Academic Plan is measured at the end of each semester.
+Students who fail to meet all the requirements of the Academic Plan will be placed on Suspension.

-- Students who begin meeting all Standards of SAP while on an Education Plan or in Probation status will be moved to Good Standing status.
+• Students who begin meeting all Standards of SAP while on Academic Plan or in Probation status will be moved to Good Standing status.

-- Students are eligible for federal financial aid while on an Education Plan or on Probation.
+• Students are eligible for federal financial aid while on an Academic Plan or Probation.

-IMPORTANT: Students will be required to submit a new appeal if they fail to enroll and attend courses within three semesters of an approved education plan.
+IMPORTANT: Students will be required to submit a new appeal if they fail to enroll and attend courses within three semesters of an approved Academic Plan.

 Appeals—Regaining Eligibility for Aid

 Students who are placed on Suspension may appeal if there are extenuating circumstances that led to academic difficulties.
-SAP Appeal Forms are available online here or from any CWI One Stop Student Services location.
-The deadline to submit an appeal is the last day to withdraw each semester.
-Students who are placed on Suspension as a result of “Incomplete (I)” or missing grades may also appeal using the SAP Appeal Form and procedure.
+The SAP Appeal Form is available online or from any CWI One Stop Student Services location.
+The deadline to submit an appeal within a semester is the last day to withdraw each semester.
 Submitting an appeal does not guarantee approval.

 Terms and Definitions